When to use Google Auto-Tagging

 The most common use case for manual tagging is when you want to capture URL parameters in your Unbounce form.
 The information you can capture with manual tagging includes the following:

 Manual tagging is necessary to track the source of your leads unless you're using auto-tagging.
-With manual tagging you have to manually tag each URL with the parameters you want to track, and this process has to be done within Google Adwords.
+With manual tagging you have to manually tag each URL with the parameters you want to track, and this process has to be done within Google Ads.